PAntoine/vimgitlog/README.md

 In the tree window \_\_gitlog\_\_ the following commands work:

-    l    		opens the local version of the file, if it exists. d    		diff's the tree view of the file against the local version. r    		refreshes the tree element that it is on.
-    R    		refreshes the root directory.
+    l    		opens the local version of the file, if it exists.", d    		diff's the tree view of the file against the local version.", r    		refreshes the tree element that it is on.", R    		refreshes the root directory.",
-    h    		show the history of the current file. p    		show the previous version of the file. a    		open the current item and all it's children.
-    A    		open the whole tree.
+    h    		show the history of the current file.", p    		show the previous version of the file.", a    		open the current item and all it's children.", A    		open the whole tree (toggles).",
-    x    		close the current tree or the parent of the current tree.
-    X    		close the whole tree.
+    x    		close the current tree or the parent of the current tree.", X    		close the whole tree.",
-    C    		toggle 'only changes only' and rebuild the tree.
+    C    		toggle 'only changes only' and rebuild the tree.", T    		go back to the log view.", b    		Toggle branch window.",
+    s    		Toggle Secret (hidden) files.",
-    <cr>    	opens the local version of the file, if it exists.
+    <cr>    	opens the local version of the file, if it exists.",
-    <c-d>    	pull down all the diff windows.
+    <c-d>    	pull down all the diff windows.",
-    <c-h>    	reset the current commit to HEAD and current working branch.
+    <c-h>    	reset the current commit to HEAD and current working branch.",
-    <c-l>    	reset the current commit to lastest on current branch.
+    <c-l>    	reset the current commit to latest on current branch.",
+    ]c    	    goto next changed item.",
+    [c    	    goto previous changed item.",
+    ]a    	    goto next changed/added/deleted item."
+    [a    	    goto previous changed/added/deleted item."

 In the search window \_\_gitsearch\_\_ the two following commands work: